bsnAndras/gfa-wanderer/Specifications.md

 - 🟩The game screen also contains a text area where info of the characters' are provided.
   - 🟩It shows all stats of the hero.
-  - 🟥If the hero is on the same tile with a monster, it shows all stats of the monster as well.
+  - 🟩If the hero is on the same tile with a monster, it shows all stats of the monster as well.

 #### Moving